litmus-paper-blue/sentry-terraform-migration-toolkit/README.md

-# Sentry Terraform Discovery Tool
+# Sentry Terraform Migration Toolkit

-A Python tool to discover existing Sentry resources and generate Terraform configurations for infrastructure-as-code migration.
+A powerful Python toolkit that transforms your manually-managed Sentry setup into Infrastructure as Code.

 ## 🎯 Purpose